Output 1.8 – Advice to Government

-- Provide policy advice, analysis and briefings which meet the needs of Ministers and other key stakeholders
+- Provide policy advice, analysis and briefings that meet the needs of Ministers and other key stakeholders.

-- Cooperate on technical issues of common interest with departments and agencies such as ANSTO, ARPANSA, Department of Defence, Department of Resources, Energy and Tourism, and the Australian Intelligence Community
+- Cooperate on technical issues of common interest with departments and agencies such as ANSTO, ARPANSA, Department of Defence, Department of Industry, Science, Energy and Resources, and the Australian Intelligence Community.

 ASNO's role in providing independent expert advice

 ASNO continues to provide independent expert advice on various non-proliferation policy and regulatory issues.
 In this regard, ASNO's remit is supported by section 43(d) of the Nuclear Non-Proliferation (Safeguards) Act 1987, which states that one of the functions of the Director General is ‘to undertake, co-ordinate and facilitate research and development in relation to nuclear safeguards'.

 ASNO continued its work on providing advice to the Department of Industry, Science, Energy and Resources' National Radioactive Waste Management Facility detailed business case; licensing process; design of a waste information management system; and, safeguards by design support to the work of ANSTO on the detailed engineering design for the facility.27

 On 12 March 2020, Dr John Kalish, Assistant Secretary ASNO, appeared before the Victorian Government's Environment and Planning Committee to provide input to the Inquiry into Nuclear Prohibition.28 The objective of the inquiry is to consider the potential benefits to Victoria in removing prohibitions enacted by the Nuclear Activities (Prohibitions) Act 1983.
 Presentation of the final report was scheduled for 14 August 2020, but has been extended to 20 November 2020 due to disruption resulting from COVID–19.